 Book Club: Raising Awareness of Racial Justice

 Every other month, a high quality, carefully vetted book focusing on racial justice issues will be selected for participants to read and discuss.
 There will be a discussion of each book prior to our monthly programs (Sept-May) from 5:30-6:30.
+During the summer discussions will be held at the University City Library.
 For more information click here.

 Study Shows Average Black Family Would Need 228 Years to Build the Wealth of a White Family.